raul23/equifax-data-breach/README.rst

   But right now, the personal info the DOJ et al. have provided is very weak and doesn't help much the public to identify the four alleged hackers.

-  There still the possibility that any of the alleged hackers might leave China in the near future and go to a place that they think there is no extradition treaty with the US, not knowing that the US can still apprehend them (they are the only superpower for a reason, right?).
-Just take the example of the Russian hacker `Roman Seleznev`_ that thought that he was safe in the Maldives because they don't have extradition treaty with the U.S. `He thought wrong`_.
+  There is still the possibility that any of the alleged hackers might leave China in the near future and go to a place that they think there is no extradition treaty with the US, not knowing that the US can still apprehend them (they are a superpower for a reason).
+Just take the example of the Russian hacker `Roman Seleznev`_ that thought that he was safe in the Maldives because they don't have an extradition treaty with the U.S. `He thought wrong`_.

   .. raw:: html